Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Model for radio galaxy lobes

-where $Q_j(t)$ is the jet luminosity which is non-zero when jet is on ($t<t_j$, where $t_j$ is the jet lifetime) and zero for $t>t_j$, $\Gamma_c=\frac{4}{3}$, $V_c$ is the volume of the cocoon, $p_c$ is the pressure in the cocoon, $L_j$ is the fiducial size of the cocoon and $\rho$ is the density of surrounding gas.
-We assume the axial ratio of the cylinder shaped cocoon to be $R=2$, the average observed ratio \citep{LW1984}.
-The volume of the cocoon is then given by,
+where ${Q_{\rm J}(t)}$ is the jet luminosity which is non-zero when jet is on (${t<t_{\rm J}}$, where ${t_{\rm J}}$ is the jet lifetime) and zero for ${t>t_{\rm J}}$, ${\Gamma_c=\frac{4}{3}}$, ${V_c}$ is the volume of the radio lobe , ${p_c}$ is the pressure in the radio lobe , ${L_{\rm J}}$ is the fiducial size of the lobe and ${\rho}$ is the density of surrounding gas.
+We assume the axial ratio of the cylinder shaped radio lobe to be $\it{R=2}$, the average observed ratio \citep{LW1984}.
+The volume of the lobe is then given by,